STF1998/Desk20/report/evaluation.md

 <br>

 This helped pick up minor bugs which, we have since fixed.
 These include:

-- Issues with the glass filling up animation
+- Issues with the glass filling up animation.
-- Issues with the font and size of some of the text on the about page
+- Issues with the font and size of some of the text on the about page.
-- Compatability issues with browsers focused on loading the lottie animations correctly.
+- Compatibility issues with browsers focused on loading the lottie animations correctly.
 Specifically, the user agent in the league component was detecting Chrome as Safari.

-As outlined above, one area that was also picked up was the compatability with different browsers and was included as part of the key areas of functional testing below.
+As outlined above, one area that was also picked up was the compatibility with different browsers and was included as part of the key areas of functional testing below.

-With pre-planned ethical analysis and approval, we would have liked to include the following in future evaluative technqiues:
+With pre-planned ethical analysis and approval, we would have liked to include the following in future evaluative techniques:

-#### Questionaires
+#### Questionnaires

-If we had the time and resources, we would have liked to undertake comprehensive questionaires.
-These would have been used to evaluate user pathways and UX impressions with a focus on collecting data from a wide range of demographics, including students and working professionals.
+If we had the time and resources, we would have liked to undertake comprehensive questionnaires.
+These would have been used to evaluate user pathways and UX impressions with a focus on collecting data from a wide range of demographics, including students, and working professionals.

-These questionaires are perfect for collecting a broad range of qualitative and quantitative data with diverse demographic and user opinions.
-Questionaires are a great opportunity to ask a range of closed and open questions.
+These questionnaires are perfect for collecting a broad range of qualitative and quantitative data with diverse demographic and user opinions.
+Questionnaires are a fantastic opportunity to ask a range of closed and open questions.

 #### Interviews

-We'd also like to organise one-to-one interviews with potential end-users to understand their opinions regarding user flows and the design of Flocus.
+We would also like to organise one-to-one interviews with potential end-users to understand their opinions regarding user flows and the design of Flocus.

-Due to the nature of interviews, the interviewer is able to ask direct questions about the usability and how users interact with Flocus.
+Due to the nature of interviews, the interviewer can ask direct questions about the usability and how users interact with Flocus.
 We would have followed a semi-structured framework to ensure we collect the required data although we would have explored opinions as they come up in the interviews.
-Questionaires allow for a more structured data collection.
-These combined technqiues allow for collection and analysis of diverse qualitative and quantitaive data.
+Questionnaires allow for a more structured data collection.
+These combined techniques allow for collection and analysis of diverse qualitative and quantitative data.

 Other areas to explore for future work:

-- Controlled experiments - Flocus team compare user's interaction with Flocus and it's close competitiors.
+- Controlled experiments - Flocus team compare user's interaction with Flocus and its close competitiors.
 - Automated usability tools - with further knowledge and experience we would have liked to integrate useful plugins, such as bugsnag and hotjar, and use tools such as USEful to automate testing of usability.

 For future ideas around design testing and evaluation, please see our [conclusion](https://github.com/STF1998/Desk20/blob/main/report/conclusion.md).